 The Apartment

-I opened the door to let the musky air out and stepped
+I opened the door to let the musky air out and stepped inside.

-this prime location made up for it.
+location made up for it.

 I turned on the fan and, taking in a deep breath, slumped